 Additionally, morphine is a highly addictive drug.
 Some people use morphine not only for managing their pain, but to feel better or to get high.
 According to 2011 HHS study, daily morphine use can cause regional neuroplastic changes in the human brain after only one month of daily administration.
 When abused, morphine can be a very difficult habit to quit…yet not impossible.

-Are you taking morphine continuously?
-Wondering how to stop?
-Here, we review some safe ways to quit using morphine.
-We also discuss the consequences of quitting morphine abruptly.
-Continue reading to learn more about help for morphine problems.
+Are you worried for using morphine too long?
+Continue reading to learn more about help for quiting morphine.
 At the end, we invite you to post your questions or your personal experiences about getting off morphine.
 We try to respond to all real life situations with a personal reply.